awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 + You cannot route traffic between hosts in the same subnet through an appliance\.
 + The appliance does not have to perform network address translation \(NAT\)\.
 + You can add a route to your route tables that is more specific than the local route\.
 You can use more specific routes to redirect traffic between subnets within a VPC \(East\-West traffic\) to a middlebox appliance\.
 The destination of the route must match the entire IPv4 or IPv6 CIDR block of a subnet in your VPC\.
 + To intercept IPv6 traffic, ensure that you configure your VPC, subnet, and appliance for IPv6\.
-For more information, see [Work with VPCs and subnets](working-with-vpcs.md)\.
+For more information, see [Work with VPCs](working-with-vpcs.md)\.
 Virtual private gateways do not support IPv6 traffic\.

 ### Routing traffic between a gateway and an appliance<a name="appliance-routing-configuration"></a>